.k8s Loading last commit info...

 kubectl get pods -n cert-manager -l app=cm-webhook-cloudns

-kubectl get apiservice v1alpha1.acme.mamluk.net
+kubectl get apiservice v1alpha1.acme.premium.mamluk.net

-kubectl describe apiservice v1alpha1.acme.mamluk.net
+kubectl describe apiservice v1alpha1.acme.premium.mamluk.net

 kubectl logs -n cert-manager -l app=cm-webhook-cloudns

-Check the ClusterIssuer is ready:
+Check both ClusterIssuer resources are ready:

-kubectl get clusterissuer letsencrypt-prod-cloudns
+kubectl get clusterissuer letsencrypt-prod-cloudns-premium

 Step 7 — Request a certificate